EnHawk/EnHawk/README.md

 <p>
   🛌🏽 &emsp; Being lazy most of the time <br />
-  💻 &emsp; Like to learn about coding and stuff <br />
+  💻 &emsp; Likes to learn about coding and stuff <br />
-  📝 &emsp; Like to learn new things in my life <br />
+  📝 &emsp; Likes to learn new things in my life <br />
   💬 &emsp; Ask me about anything <a href="https://github.com/EnHawk/EnHawk/issues">here</a> <br />
 </p>